Is HVAC Preventive Maintenance Worth It?

 - If your car was used as often as your air conditioner and furnace, it would have traveled more than 200,000 miles annually.

-- Your home heating and cooling system operate approximately 3,200 hours a year.
+- Your home heating and cooling system operates approximately 3,200 hours in a year.

 - If you traveled 3,200 hours at 65 miles per hour in your car, you would have needed to change your oil 66 times and used four sets of tires.